Disclosure: This post has been sponsored by Pfizer Consumer Healthcare. All thoughts and reviews are my own.

 Check Medicine Cabinet

 Double check your medicine cabinet for children pain relievers, fever reducers, decongestants, and cough syrups.
-I make sure my medicine cabinet is stocked with Pfizer Pediatric products.
+I make sure my medicine cabinet is stocked with Pfizer Pediatric products during the flu season.
 They always have my back when sick does get real.
 My son has been sick at least twice already within the last 6 months.
 Having products like Children’s Advil® in our home when colds and flu strike is an essential!

 About Pfizer Pediatric products